Patrick941/MAIProject/notes.md

 * Give different output to each
 * Multi arrows for some boxes to indicate multiple inputs and outputs
 * Add an additional box to indicate a future use of the output for bug inserter

+Why programs fail : a guide to systematic debugging / Andreas Zeller.